Conveyancing

 What is FRCGW and who does it effect?

-The foreign resident capital gains withholding (FRCGW) tax requires a purchaser of a property with a sale price over the threshold to withhold a 12.5% capital gains withholding tax unless the vendor obtains and provides to the purchaser a clearance certificate at or before settlement proving that they are not a foreign resident.
+The foreign resident capital gains withholding (FRCGW) tax requires a purchaser of a property with a sale price over the threshold to withhold a 12.5% capital gains withholding tax unless the vendor obtains and provides to the purchaser at or before settlement a clearance certificate proving that they are not a foreign resident.

 ALL vendors must apply for the clearance certificate if the sale of the property is for $750,000 or more, regardless of whether they are an Australian citizen or a foreign resident.